celrod14/Software-Engieneering-NBA-API/README.md

 # Setup and Run Instructions

--Download latest updated branch as a zip file and extract the files<br />
+-Download latest updated branch (Final) as a zip file and extract the files<br />
 -Open the index.html file in local web browser of choice<br />
 -Search for certain names to select desired players or select from pre-generated list<br />
 -Select two desired players on the same team to compare<br />